ubports/autopilot/docs/faq/contribute.rst

     example:
     bzr push lp:~chris.gagnon/autopilot/bug-fix-lp234567

-All new features should have unit and/or functional test to make sure someone doesn't remove break your new code with a future commit.
+All new features should have unit and/or functional test to make sure someone doesn't remove or break your new code with a future commit.

 Q. How do I list the tests for the autopilot source code?
 =========================================================